heegupark/omega-fresh/README.md

 5. User can place an order in the cart.

 ## Lessons Learned
-1. Various ways of accessubg local storages using React function and dynamically display data using React virtual DOM functions
+1. Various ways of accessing local storages using React function and dynamically display data using React virtual DOM functions
 2. Experienced to deal with various functions of React virtual DOM
 3. Experienced to effectively use React and Bootstrap for displaying data
 4. React and JavaScript Object Oriented Programming for better functionalities and to increase the re-usage of codes
 5. Experienced to create API server using node.js to process the data with communicating with database and pass the data to client
 6. Experienced to create PostgreSQL database to store and retrieve data upon the request of a client via API server
-7. Experienced to store and handle session data using express session
+7. Experienced to store and handle session data using Express session
 8. Experienced to deploy the web and API server into AWS EC2 and create PostgreSQL database into AWS RDS

 ## Live Site